faucetsdn/udmi/docs/gateway.md

 these are 'devices' in the sense that they have an entry in a cloud registry and have device-level UDMI data, but they have fundamentally different roles.

-The process of _discovery_, which is where something discovers other devices on the local network, is conceptually related but functionally distinct and separate than a gateway.

 ## Gateway Operation

 There are two modes for gateway operation: _static_ and _dynamic_.
 In the